nevets512/fetch-balances-evm/README.md

 ## Ethereum Block Retriever by Date Function

 The `getBlockNumber` function in this script returns the Ethereum block number for a specific date and time.
-In this case, it's hardcoded to return the block number for '2022-12-31T16:59:59Z', but you can modify this date and time to suit your needs.
+In this case, it's hardcoded to return the block number for '2022-12-31T16:59:59Z' (representing the cutoff on 31 December at midnight in the time zone UTC+7), but you can modify this date and time to suit your needs.

 This function can also be run as a standalone function.
 To do so, uncomment the `main` function at the end of the script.